-We currently employ just over 2,000 Police Officers and more than 1,600 Police Staff, supported by more than 250 Special Constables and over 900 volunteers.
+We currently employ 1,889 Police Officers and 1,664 Police Staff, supported by 250 Special Constables, and over 900 volunteers.

 Together we work hard to catch criminals, keep people safe and reduce crime.

 Chief Constable Charlie Hall and his Chief Officer team are based at headquarters in Welwyn Garden City, alongside staff that provide administrative support.